-AWB injections have been proposed as a treatment for PF on the basis that they contain various growth factors that may initiate a cascade of local factors to stimulate angiogenesis and healing (Buchbinder 2023).
+AWB injections have been proposed as a treatment for PF on the basis that they contain various growth factors that may initiate a cascade of local factors to stimulate angiogenesis and healing (Buchbinder, 2022).
 PRP is an autologous blood preparation with a high platelet concentration and concentrated platelet-derived growth factors and other cytokines, which may be the primary contributors to the benefits of PRP therapy.
 It is proposed that introducing PRP into tissues with low healing potential may stimulate regeneration and promote tissue repair.
-The lack of standardization of PRP preparation for therapeutic usage is concerning considering its variable clinical efficacy and clinical outcomes (Fitzpatrick et al. 2017).
+The lack of standardization of PRP preparation for therapeutic usage is concerning considering its variable clinical efficacy and clinical outcomes (Hashimoto et al., 2016; Fitzpatrick et al., 2017).

-A health technology assessment addressing the PRP for treatment of conditions of the Achilles tendon and plantar fascia concluded that a small body of low-quality evidence suggesting that functional improvement and pain relief may be superior with PRP injections compared with corticosteroid injections in PF patients.
-Additionally, the report notes that there is limited, low-quality evidence suggesting that functional improvement and pain relief may not differ between PRP and saline, extracorporeal shockwave therapy, endoscopic plantar fasciotomy, or low dose radiation in PF patients (Hayes 2022).
+A health technology assessment addressing the PRP for treatment of conditions of the Achilles Tendon and Plantar Fascia concluded that a small body of low-quality evidence suggesting that functional improvement and pain relief may be superior with PRP injections compared with corticosteroid injections in PF patients.
+Additionally, the report notes that there is limited, low-quality evidence suggesting that functional improvement and pain relief may not differ between PRP and saline, extracorporeal shockwave therapy, endoscopic plantar fasciotomy, or low dose radiation in PF patients (Hayes, 2022).
 The review included eight studies on the use of PRP in the treatment of PF.
-Several comparator studies were conducted, including corticosteroid (CS), ESWT and conventional treatment, endoscopic plantar fasciotomy (EPF), and low dose radiation (LDR).
+Several comparator studies were conducted, including corticosteroid (CS) (Monto, 2014; Jain et al., 2015; Acosta-Olivo et al., 2016; Vahdatpour et al., 2016a), ESWT and conventional treatment (Chew et al., 2013), endoscopic plantar fasciotomy (EPF) (Othman and Hegazy, 2015), and low dose radiation (LDR).
 Three studies found that PRP was more effective than CS in terms of function and pain outcomes, while one study found no difference.
 The study that found no difference on these measures may have been too brief, with only 16 weeks of follow-up for PRP benefits to be evident.
 The remaining studies found no correlations between PRP and ESWT, EPF, or LDR.
-There was also limited evidence that suggested PRP may produce better functional outcomes than traditional physical therapy.
-PRP does not appear to provide better functional and pain outcomes than comparator treatments (Hayes 2022).
+There was also some limited evidence that suggested PRP may produce better functional outcomes than traditional physical therapy.
+PRP does not appear to provide better functional and pain outcomes than comparator treatments (Hayes, 2022).

-Yang et al. (2017) performed a meta-analysis to evaluate the current evidence on the safety and efficacy of PRP as a treatment for PF compared to corticosteroid treatments.
+Yang et al. (2017) performed a meta-analysis (n = 9 RCTs; 430 patients) to evaluate the current evidence on the safety and efficacy of PRP as a treatment for PF compared to corticosteroid treatments.
 The length of follow-up ranged from 16 weeks to 1 year, and most were 6 months or less.
 RCTs or prospective cohort studies that compared PRP to a control (e.g., steroid treatment) in patients diagnosed with PF were included.
 No significant differences in the VAS scores were observed between the two groups in the short- and intermediate-term; however, PRP demonstrated better long-term efficacy than steroid treatments.
 The authors concluded that limited evidence supported the conclusion that PRP is superior to corticosteroid treatments for long-term pain relief; however, significant differences were not observed between short and intermediate effects.
 Limitations of this meta-analysis include the small sample size and heterogeneity between studies.
 Additional well-designed, long-term, and high-quality RCTs with larger sample sizes are needed to establish the role of PRP as a treatment for PF.